hanback-lab/SACT_en/08_Project1_Traffic/ReadMe.md

 ## 기획

-이 절에서는 그동안 실습하였던 GATE에 대한 동작 내용을 응용하여 신호등 제어하는 예제를 진행하려고 한다.
+In this chapter, we will proceed with an example of controlling traffic light by applying the operation of GATE that we have practiced so far.

 <img src="./pds/tra01.png" alt="tra01" style="width: 50%;"><br>

 <BR>

-장비에 응용 회로를 제어하도록 신호등이 구성되어 있다.

-국내에서 주로 보이는 네거리 신호등의 형식이다.
+The equipment is equipped with a traffic light to control the application circuit.
+Below is the type of traffic light most commonly seen at intersections in Korea.

 <img src="./pds/tra02.png" alt="traffic" style="width: 70%;"><br>

-동작에 대한 사항은 다음과 같다.

-1. 신호등은 네거리에 있는 차도의 신호등과 횡단보도의 신호등으로 서로 연계되어 제어된다.

-2. 네거리의 차도와 횡단보도의 신호등은 위치에 따라 NORTH/EAST/SOUTH/WEST로 구별한다.
+Details of the operation are as below.

+1. Traffic light is controlled by the traffic light on the road and the traffic light at the crosswalk at the intersection.

+2. Traffic light on the road and traffic light at the crosswalk at the intersection are classified as NORTH/EAST/SOUTH/WEST depending on their location.

-3. 차도를 기준으로 신호등은 NORTH -> EAST -> SOUTH -> WEST -> NORTH의 시계 방향으로 상태가 회전하며 제어된다.
+3. Traffic light on the road is controlled by rotating clockwise in the order of NORTH -> EAST -> SOUTH -> WEST -> NORTH.

-횡단보도를 기준으로는 EAST -> SOUTH -> WEST -> NORTH -> EAST의 시계 방향으로 상태가 회전하여 제어된다.
+4. Traffic light on the crosswalk is controlled by rotating clockwise in the order of EAST -> SOUTH -> WEST -> NORTH -> EAST.

 <img src="./pds/tra06.png" alt="traffic" style="width: 80%;"><br>